SCEBE-Technicians/enucc-tutorials/docs/tutorials/02-running-python-analysis.md

 ### Initial script

 Let's say we have some python analysis that runs on a laptop, but takes some time to run.
 We want to run it 20 times with different parameters.
 Ideally we would set up a script to submit all 20 runs to ENUCC.
 We then come back in a few day and check our results.
-We don't need to sit and watch it and we can even configure slurm to email us when the job is finished.

 As a simple example, let's say we want to calculate some statistics about the product of the outcomes of two dice rolls.
 We also want to see how these statistics change depending on how many sides the dice have.
 Here is a simple script that takes the number of sides of the dice and the number of trials as command line arguments and prints the mean, mode and standard deviation of the product of the two dice rolls.